cablespaghetti/litestream.io/content/guides/kubernetes-statefulset/index.md

 dbs:
   - path: /db/db.db
     replicas:
-      - url: s3://mybkt.litestream.io/db.db
+      - url: s3://mybkt.minio:443/db.db
-        region: us-east-1

 ```

 This configuration specifies that we want want Litestream to monitor our
-`db.db` database in a directory called `db` (where we have mounted the Persistent Volume) and continuously replicate it to
+`db.db` database in a directory called `db` (where we have mounted the Persistent Volume) and continuously replicate it to our `mybkt` bucket on our minio cluster at https://minio.
-our `mybkt.litestream.io` S3 bucket.
 We've also enabled the metrics endpoint which will come in useful if you want to monitor LiteStream with Prometheus.

 After changing our configuration, we'll need to save it as a ConfigMap: